 All applications and personal statement with CVs to be made to:

 161 High Street

-Those selected for interview will be asked to make a short (10 minute) presentation on ‘what is the role of stakeholders in achieving a sustainable food system in Hull’.
+Those selected for interview will be asked to make a 15 minute presentation on

 If you have any questions about the role, please ring Hilary on 07939 569347.

 Closing date: The deadline has been extended due to COVID-19, please conatct above for more details.